 Fairy tales for teenagers – a compilation

-Powerful fairy tales for teenagers
+Powerful tales

-• Petrosinella (or Rapunzel) they sometimes pick up on addiction
+• Petrosinella (or Rapunzel) they sometimes pick up on addiction.

 • With Sleeping Beauty we talk about rape and how ‘she didn’t say no’ is not the same as yes.